6111 Marsico Hall, CB #7290

-In summary, the work ongoing in the laboratory encompasses both fundamental and applied aspects of immune recognition of self-proteins in the context of autoimmunity and cancer.
+In summary, the work ongoing in the laboratory encompasses both fundamental and translational aspects of immune recognition of self-proteins in the context of autoimmunity.

 Goudy KS, Johnson MC, Garland A, Li C, Samulski RJ, Wang B, Tisch R (2011).
 Reduced IL-2 expression in NOD mice leads to a temporal increase in CD62Llo FoxP3+ CD4+ T cells with limited suppressor activity.
 Eur J Immunol.
 41(5):1480-90. doi: 10.1002/eji.201040890.